Online Educational Leadership Degree Programs

 School Law and Policy: This course covers the legal basis of education.
 You’ll study the foundations of school law and how it impacts policy.
 And, you’ll delve into practical considerations – like common school legal situations and preventive measures.

-How Long Does It Take to Earn a Degree in Educational Leadership?
+How Long Does It Take You to Earn a Degree in Educational Leadership?

-A Master’s in education leadership program may take about two years to earn.
-PhD or Ed.D. programs in educational leadership could take three to five years.
+An M.Ed. leadership program may take you about two years to complete.
+A PhD or Ed.D. program in educational leadership could take you three to five years.
 It could take you longer, depending.
 Your program length will depend on factors like whether you study full time or part time.

 |George Washington University||Post Master’s Certificate||18||Multiple||12|

-The Cost of Earning an Educational Leadership Degree Program
+The Cost of Earning an M.Ed Leadership Degree

 Top Schools That Offer Educational Leadership Online Degree Programs

-NCES lists 725 institutions with general educational leadership and administration programs.
-From those schools, students were awarded 28,849 degrees in 2016 (the most recent data).
-The most common educational leadership degree awarded was the Master’s (65%).
+You can see the DataUSA lists 754 institutions with general educational leadership and administration programs.
+From those schools, you will find the students were awarded 29,303 degrees in 2017 (the most recent data).
+The most common educational leadership degree awarded, you will find, was an M.Ed.

 How do you go about choosing an accredited program?
 Firstly, it is important that you do so.
 What does it mean for you?
-Well, if you graduate from an accredited education leadership program can help you know your education meets the standards in your field.
-The Council for the Accreditation of Educator Preparation (CAEP) accredits schools that may offer education leadership programs.
-They may also accredit individual programs.
+Well, if you graduate from an accredited education leadership program, you can be assured that your education meets the standards in your field.
+The Council for the Accreditation of Educator Preparation (CAEP) accredits schools with education leadership programs.
+You will find they may also accredit individual programs.

-In any case, look for a college or university that is regionally accredited.
+In any case, you are wise to look for a college or university that is regionally accredited.
 The Council for Higher Education Accreditation (CHEA) recognizes seven regionally accrediting organizations.
-These meet CHEA’s expectations.
+These, you can be sure, meet CHEA’s expectations.
 What does this mean for you?
 It means your school is properly assessed for academic quality.
 It also means your potential school is measured for improvement, and accountability.
 In conclusion, it is important for you to choose an accredited school.
 This will help you very much in your career path.

 What Can You Do with an Educational Leadership Degree?